 Feb.
 6, 2019

 UPL has been growing at a CAGR of about 15%, whereas the industry has been growing at about 4-4.5%.
-Vikram Shroff, Executive Director, Sameer Tandon, Director-India, and Anand Vora, CFO, UPL, talk to ET Now.
+Vikram Shroff, Executive Director, Sameer Tandon, Director-India, and Anand Vora, CFO, UPL, talked in an interview.

 UPL has completed acquisition of Arysta LifeScience in a $4.2-billion cash deal.
 That is a huge deal?
 Why did you go for scaling up to this degree?